tytydraco/yessleep/out/My_Dog_Is_A_Good_Dog_Even_Though_Shes_Really_Not_My_Dog.md

 Now, I keep myself locked inside my room because I fear for my life.

+Lately here, I haven't been feeling well and I seem to be forgetting things too.

-I'm thinking about taking Josie into the woods and taking matters into my own hands...
+Anyway, I'm thinking about taking Josie into the woods and maybe, taking matters into my own hands...

 I don't know yet, but I'll try to keep you guys updated when I decide what to do with her...

+I have to act fast, before it's too late for me...